devopsacademyau/academy/classes/03class/docker/README.md

 - Container images are normally small compared to VMs, so it's easy to move them around
 - Because everything required by the application is inside the container, the execution of the container will be the same anywhere
 - Speeds up the development process since the Developer can have multple containers running on his local computer to simulate a very reliable production environment(in terms of funcionality)

-#### Container
-Containers are an abstraction at the app layer that packages code and dependencies together.
-Multiple containers can run on the same machine and share the OS kernel with other containers, each running as isolated processes in user space.
-Containers take up less space than VMs (container images are typically tens of MBs in size), can handle more applications and require fewer VMs and Operating systems.

-#### Virtual Machine
-Virtual machines (VMs) are an abstraction of physical hardware turning one server into many servers.
-The hypervisor allows multiple VMs to run on a single machine.
-Each VM includes a full copy of an operating system, the application, necessary binaries and libraries - taking up tens of GBs.
-VMs can also be slow to boot.

 ### What is Docker?
 [Docker](https://www.docker.com) is the most common container option in the market and have thousands of public images available to pack your application, but there are other options like the ones listed below: